milanofthe/pathsim/README.md

-During the event handling, the simulator approaches the event until the event tolerance is met.
+During the event handling, the simulator approaches the event until the specified tolerance is met.
 You can see this by analyzing the timesteps taken by the adaptive integrator `RKBS32`.

 ```python